Harrogate War Memorial: Unveiling ceremony

 The unveiling ceremony of the monument occurred on 1 September 1923, in weather described by The Leeds Mercury as "weeping skies with spells of bright sunshine", with "rumbles of distant thunder".
 The ceremony began with a procession which included the mayor (David Simpson) and corporation, and contingents of the military: the Royal Air Force, the Yorkshire Hussars, the band of the 5th Battalion West Yorkshire Regiment (York) with its regimental colours, and "naval officers and men from HMS Adamant and the 2nd Submarine Flotilla".
 At the corners of the monument's pedestal were stationed "four non-commissioned officers of the Navy, Yorkshire Hussars, Infantry, and Royal Air Force".
 Massed choirs, accompanied by the Municipal Orchestra, sang the hymn, "The Supreme Sacrifice".

 Although the first choice was at one point the Prince of Wales, in the event the monument was unveiled by Henry Lascelles, 5th Earl of Harewood, and dedicated by the Bishop of Ripon.
-This took place in the presence of Lascelles' daughter-in-law, Mary, Princess Royal and Countess of Harewood, his son Henry Lascelles, 6th Earl of Harewood, and 10,000 people.
-In his speech, Lascelles said that about a quarter of those who enlisted in Harrogate were killed, including four women.
+This took place in the presence of Lascelles' daughter-in-law, Mary, Princess Royal and Countess of Harewood, his son Henry, Viscount Lascelles, and 10,000 people.
+In his speech, Harewood said that about a quarter of those who enlisted in Harrogate were killed, including four women.
 Wreaths were laid, and the military marched past, saluting the monument.
 The Leeds Mercury reported that, "as the buglers sounded the 'Last Post', the rain fell heavily".
 It rained during the one-minute's silence, then the "Reveille" was sounded.
 At the end of the ceremony, the public filed past, to look at the new bronze plaques, and the large number of wreaths and flowers which had been laid.